Tell me something…

 You can take comfort in the knowledge that it is not your fault…

 At school, you were never taught you how to make love work as a team – especially once the romance fades and is replaced by conflict.

 We were taught to be independent and survive on our own.

 If I’ve learned one thing about healing a broken relationship, it’s that trying to do it without guidance is like trying to swim out of quicksand on your own – the more you try the deeper you sink.

 The only way out is to find someone to pull you out with a rope.

 Like sinking in quicksand, it is almost impossible to save your relationship on your own – not because you’re not smart enough, but because you’re too close to it to see it objectively.

-You need someone to throw you a rope – an outside perspective from an expert in relationship conflict who has walked the path before you.
+You need someone to throw you a rope – an outside perspective from a fresh set of eyes who can see the patterns you can’t.

 And that’s why I’m writing to you – to throw you that rope.

 Making your relationship work is not a mystery.
 You don’t have to be “lucky in love.”
 You just have to know the recipe.